-Apple has termed iOS 11 as a monumental step for iPad.
-And looking at what the ecosystem has brought to the most popular tablet, we can say that the claim does have the notable substance.
-“Drag and Drop” is probably the most sought-after feature of iOS 11 for iPad.
-Considering its significance in boosting your user-experience, it's worth compiling the best drag and drop apps for iPad.
+Apple has termed iOS 14 as a monumental step for the iPad.
+And looking at what the ecosystem has brought to the most popular tablet, we can say that the claim does have notable substance.
+“Drag and Drop” is probably the most sought-after feature of iOS 14 for iPad.
+Considering its significance in boosting your user-experience, it’s worth compiling the best drag and drop apps for the iPad.

 Google Docs is great for creating and editing documents.
 You can also collaborate with others on documents.
 The app has updated to support the drag-and-drop feature.
 Now, it lets you drag and drop text into a document from other compatible apps.
 The D&D functionality works fairly well.
 When you drag any rich text into Docs, it is reformatted as simple text.
 Hence, you will need to reformat it again.